 service.
 WIOS's music is digitally "cleaned" and equalized to provide removal of

-most analog noise, clicks and pops along with crisper highs and deeper lows on
+most analog noise, clicks and pops and is enhanced for crisper highs and deeper lows on

 older recordings where that range had been previously restricted.